 Painting Fireplace Brick

-You can use any latex paint on the outside of your fireplace, but on the inside, heat-proof paint is a must to avoid melting paint.
-Painting brick is easy, but requires surface preparation to maximize durability and coverage.
+You can use any latex paint on the exterior of your fireplace, but on the inside, heat-proof paint is a must to avoid melting paint.
+Painting brick is easy, but it requires surface preparation to maximize durability and paint coverage.

-In this article, I explain how I prepare and paint fireplace brick white, including pictures from one of my projects.
+In this article, I explain how to prepare and paint fireplace brick white, including pictures from one of my painting projects.

 Cleaning and Priming Brick for Paint

-Soot on the textured surface of brick needs careful cleaning to avoid paint adhesion problems.
+Soot on the textured surface of fireplace brick needs careful cleaning to avoid paint adhesion problems.
 The best way to clean brick is with a wire brush and TSP, or a de-greasing agent like Krud Kutter, my personal go-to cleaner.
 Dripping residue from chemical cleaners can damage wood flooring.
-Cover your floor in front of the fireplace with plastic sheeting at least 3 mils thick so it doesn't tear.
+Cover your floor in front of the fireplace with plastic sheeting at least three mils thick so it doesn't tear.

-Rinse the surface of the brick with clean water to remove residue from the cleaner.
+Rinse the surface of the brick with clean water to remove residue.
 Water trapped inside the holes of brick needs time to dry.
 Allow the cleaned brick to air dry overnight before priming and painting.

 Priming Fireplace Brick

 Priming unpainted brick is important for durability and coverage, especially when using white paint.
-The red color of brick is hard to cover with paint alone.
+The red color and porous surface is hard to cover with paint alone.
 Using a masonry primer sealer is best for a fireplace.
 Masonry primer is formulated to seal the surface and form a strong bond with clean brick.

 I use Loxon masonry primer from Sherwin Williams.
-You can top coat this product with any latex, or acrylic paint.
-The primer is thick and fills the tiny holes in brick really well for easier paint coverage in one or two coats.
-Most masonry primer, including Loxon, have terrible fumes.
+You can top coat this primer with any latex or acrylic paint.
+The primer is very thick and fills the tiny holes in brick really well for easier paint coverage in one or two coats.
+Most masonry primer, including Loxon, have fairly strong VOCs.
 Open the window and set up a fan to ventilate the odor.

 Paint Roller and Brush Options

-The best paint roller for brick is one with a thicker nap.
-A roller with 3/8-inch nap isn't thick enough.
-I like using a 3/4-inch roller, but another good option is a 1-inch roller.
+The best paint roller for brick is one with a thicker nap to make it easier to fill the tiny holes on the surface.
+I like using a 3/4-inch roller, but another good option is a roller with a 1-inch nap.
 I find that the 3/4-inch roller does a good job of filling the surface holes without leaving behind heavy stippling.

 Use a lint-free roller to prime and paint your fireplace brick.
 My favorite lint-free paint roller for brick is the Purdy White Dove with a 3/4-inch nap in the 9-inch length.
 The 4-inch mini rollers work good too, but the 9-inch roller is faster to work with.
 Regardless of the paint roller brand you choose, make sure the roller is lint-free otherwise fuzz will end up in the primer and paint and ruin the finish.
 For brushes, a 2 1/2-inch to 3-inch angled brush works good for cutting-in.

 The Best Paint for Fireplace Brick

-I used Pro Classic acrylic enamel for the fireplace brick featured in the pictures, but you can use any latex paint over the Loxon primer.
-I primed the brick with one coat, allowing the primer to cure overnight, followed by two coats of enamel in a satin finish for some washability.
+I used Sherwin Williams Pro Classic acrylic enamel to paint the fireplace brick featured in this article, but you can use any latex paint over the Loxon masonry primer.
+I primed the brick with one coat, allowing the primer to cure overnight, followed by two coats of the acrylic enamel in a satin finish for some washability.
 I suggested semi-gloss, but my customer didn't want the brick to be too shiny.

-When applied over the masonry primer, white paint covers really well over red brick, even in one coat, but I recommend two coats for a better finish and increased durability.
+Primer enhances the gloss of the paint too.
+I recommend two coats for a better finish and increased durability.
 Are you painting inside the fireplace too?
 A special heat-proof paint is needed if you plan on painting the inside of the fireplace.
 The heat on the inside portion of the brick is too intense for regular latex paint.
 The paint will melt and become toxic.